College of Science and Health > Academics > Mathematical Sciences > Research > Faculty Research Areas

 Our faculty perform original research in many different areas of mathematics.

 Abstract Algebra is the branch of mathematics concerned with such structures as

 Faculty who perform research in the area of abstract algebra:

-is an extension of the ideas and techniques that were first developed in
+Analysis is the branch of mathematics that includes the theories of limits, derivatives, integrals, infinite series, and continuous functions.
+It is an extension of the ideas and techniques that were first developed in the study of

 Faculty who perform research in the area of Analysis: